Shopify Pricing in 2024 — Which Shopify Plan is Best for You?

 The exact functionality you get from Shopify depends on the pricing plan you opt for — more on each one in just a moment — but all Shopify plans allow you to sell an unlimited number of products (digital or physical) and sell at point of sale (POS).

-And all but one allow you to build a fully-customizable online store, based on an editable theme that use as the basis of your store design.
+And all but one allow you to build a fully-customizable online store, based on an editable theme that you use as the basis of your store design.

 Now let’s explore into the features that make each Shopify pricing plan different.